 Link to webcast: https://comhemgroup.videosync.fi/2018-10-16-q3

 To ensure that you are connected to the conference call, please dial in 10 minutes ahead of the conference call to register your attendance.

 For queries, please contact:

 Tel: +46(0)734 39 25 40

 This information is information that Com Hem Holding AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation and the Securities Markets Act.
 The information was submitted for publication, through the agency of the contact persons set out above, at 07:30 CET on October 18, 2018.

 About Com Hem Group

-Com Hem Group offers broadband, TV, play and telephony services to Swedish households and companies.
-Our powerful and future-proofed network with speeds up to 1 Gbit/s, covers half of the country’s households, making the Com Hem Group an important driver of creating a digital Sweden.
-We bring our 1.45 million customers the largest range of digital-TV channels and play services via set top boxes as well as on-the-go for tablets and smartphones.
-The company was founded in 1983 and has approximately 1,100 employees.
-Com Hem Group is headquartered in Stockholm and operates through four subsidiaries; Com Hem AB, Boxer TV Access AB, Phonera Företag AB and iTUX Communication AB.
-In 2016, Group sales totalled SEK 5,665 million.
-Since 2014 the Com Hem share is listed on Nasdaq Stockholm. www.comhemgroup.com.
+Com Hem Group supplies broadband, TV, play and telephony services to Swedish households and companies under its two brands Com Hem and Boxer.
+The Group also includes the communication operator iTUX Communication AB which provides open fibre to service providers.
+We bring our 1.45 million customers a large range of digital-TV channels and play services via set top boxes as well as on-the-go for tablets and smartphones.
+Our powerful and future-proofed network with speeds up to 1.2 Gbit/s, covers 60% of the country’s households, making the Com Hem Group an important driver of creating a digital Sweden.
+Com Hem Group was founded in 1983 and has approximately 1,100 employees.
+Com Hem Group is headquartered in Stockholm and in 2017, Group sales totalled SEK 7,136 million.
+Since 2014 the Com Hem share is listed on Nasdaq Stockholm.